 A web host is essential to your website.
 They literally host your files and keep your site online.
 This is important for your SEO and site speed, user experience, and bounce rate. a

-If you look up “best web host” on Google, you’ll find tons and tons of articles recommending Bluehost- in fact, even WordPress.org recommends them.
+If you look up “best web host” on Google, you’ll find tons and tons of articles recommending Bluehost- in fact, even Wordpress.org recommends them.

 Before you sign up for a BlueHost plan, please read this.
-We generally don’t call out other hosts because of conflict of interest and bias, but we’ve had to move hundreds of users from these hosts because of complaints quality or reliability, and while we enjoy the business, we’d much rather not have you give these conglomerates your money in the first place.
+We generally don’t call out other hosts because of conflict of interest and bias, but we’ve had to move hundreds of users from these hosts because of complaints about quality or reliability, and while we enjoy the business, we’d much rather not have you give these conglomerates your money in the first place.

 BlueHost (along with Hostgator, iPage, and 80+ other brands) are owned by hosting giant EIG (Endurance International Group).
 If you haven’t heard of them before, they have a large reputation in the web hosting market of gobbling up and buying out small-medium sized web hosts “consolidating” their infrastructure into one data center, and outsourcing and combining all their support staff.

 Overloaded web servers, downtime (they’ve had a few major outages bringing down millions of sites), slow websites, and lots of support issues.
 You want to change hosts?
 Sure.
-Due to the sheer amount of companies they own, there a good chance you’ll just move to another host they own.
+Due to the sheer amount of companies they own, there is a good chance you’ll just move to another host they own.
 Gradually, many people start to assume all web hosts are the same and that the quality of EIG owned companies are the “norm,” when there are clearly better options.

 “XYZ Blogger/Website/Review Recommended BlueHost/HostGator as the #1 WebHost!”